WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Blended Transparency=1`
 0=disabled, 1=enabled;
 Enables uniform transparency mode.
-This setting affects the transparency on walls, game text menus and boxes.
+This setting affects the transparency on walls, game text menus, and boxes.
 If disabled will default to old checkerboard transparency.

 ### `Gamma Correction=100`